Joel-HsienChi/PointRobotUi/Developer_Manual.md

    /Project_Folder/UI_MySQL.py
    ```

-2. This program is currently running a local database, please edit the database information before running the program, which are located in three places:
+2. This program is currently running a local database, please edit the database information before running the program, which are located in two places:

    1.  `UI_MySQL.py >> __main__:`
       ```python